Yovanovitch, Ex-Ambassador To Ukraine, Will Testify In Trump Impeachment Hearing

 "He's got the authority to do it," Countryman said of Trump's removal of Yovanovitch.
 "But if he exercises the authority for the purpose of extorting something from the government of Ukraine, I would certainly call that an abuse.
 But that's the judgment that the Congress has to make," he said in an interview.

-Another former career diplomat, Nancy McEldowney, was furious that Mike Pompeo's State Department has not supported Yovanovitch, even after a rough call log of a July 25 call between Trump and Ukraine's new president, in which Trump said the ambassador would be "going through some things."
+Secretary Mike Pompeo's State Department has not supported Yovanovitch, even after a rough call log of a July 25 call between Trump and Ukraine's new president in which Trump said the ambassador would be "going through some things."

 "Ambassador Yovanovitch was told to watch her back by the interior minister in Ukraine, who's responsible for the intelligence and law enforcement services.
 All of this considerable intimidation that has been imposed on these people.
 And yet they come forward because they feel duty bound and honor bound to tell the truth," said McEldowney, who now is at Georgetown University's Walsh School of Foreign Service.